matiasrodlo/full-stack-engineer/README.md

-# Full-Stack Engineer Career Path
+# Full-Stack Engineer Career Path - Personal Projects

 ## Overview

-This repository contains a comprehensive curriculum for becoming a Full-Stack Engineer.
-The path is designed to take you from the basics of web development through to building complete, production-ready applications.
-You'll learn both front-end and back-end technologies, with a focus on modern web development practices and tools.
+This repository contains exercises, projects, and solutions from the Full-Stack Engineer Career Path curriculum.
+It serves as a collection of my learning journey, documenting the practical implementation of concepts learned throughout the course.

 ## Learning Path